EXPLORE AND SCHEDULE OUR SERVICES AND ATTORNEYS ANYTIME. CLICK HERE

 Void and Voidable Marriage

 As we suggested above, annulments are not an option for everyone.
-For example, you cannot just seek to have your marriage annulled simply because you are mad at your soon-to-be-ex spouse and you want to make it as if the marriage never happened.
-Rather there are two types of marriages that may be annulled under Pennsylvania law: those that are void and those that are voidable.
+For example, you cannot just seek to have your marriage annulled simply because you are mad at your soon-to-be-ex spouse, and you want to make it as if the marriage never happened.
+Rather, two types of marriages may be annulled under Pennsylvania law: those that are void and those that are voidable.
 If the marriage falls into one of these categories, either party may file an action and seek to have it annulled.

 Void Marriage

-The first type of marriage that may be annulled in Pennsylvania is called a void marriage.
+The first type of marriage that may be annulled in Pennsylvania is void marriage.
 Void marriages are those that were never legal in the first place.
-For example, where one spouse was already married, where the parties are related to each other, or where either party was incapable of consenting due to a lack of capacity.
+For example, where one spouse was already married, where the parties were related to each other, or where either party was incapable of consenting due to a lack of capacity.

 Voidable Marriage

 The second type of marriage that may be annulled is a voidable marriage.
 Unlike void marriages, voidable marriages were not illegal in the first place.
-Rather, voidable marriages are those in which there has been fraud, as well as marriages in which a party was under the age of 18, where either party was under the influence of drugs or alcohol at the time of the marriage and filed for an annulment within 60 days of the ceremony, and marriages where one party is incurably impotent and the other party was not aware.
+Rather, voidable marriages are those in which there has been fraud, as well as marriages in which a party was under the age of 18, where either party was under the influence of drugs or alcohol at the time of the marriage and filed for an annulment within 60 days of the ceremony.
+Marriages occur when one party is incurably impotent and the other is unaware.
 Because these marriages are not illegal, the marriage remains valid until the parties receive their decree of annulment.

-Once the parties receive their decree of annulment, it will be as if the marriage never happened.
+Once the parties receive their annulment decree, it will be as if the marriage never happened.

 Contact Our Team Today